 If you or your loved one were arrested for alleged possession of a controlled substance with intent to sell in Fort Worth or a nearby area in Tarrant County, take quick action to secure legal representation.
 A criminal defense attorney will know how to fight the charges you are facing.

-The Law Offices of Richard C. McConathy provides an aggressive legal defense for clients in courts all over Texas.
-We can explore all of your legal options when you call (817) 422-5350 or contact us online to take advantage of a free consultation.
+Our firm provides an aggressive legal defense for clients in courts all over Texas.
+We can explore all of your legal options when you call (817) 422-5350 or contact us online to take advantage of a consultation.